Early Detection of Pet Cancer: Warning Signs and Common Types

 - Bone Cancer (Osteosarcoma): Usually affects large-breed dogs, causing limping or pain in a limb

-- Mammary Tumors: Common in unspayed female pets; early detection improves treatment success
+- Mammary Tumors: More common in unspayed female pets; spaying early reduces risk, and early detection improves treatment success

-- Hemangiosarcoma: Aggressive cancer of blood vessel cells; may develop internally without obvious signs until advanced, sometimes causing sudden weakness or abdominal swelling
+- Hemangiosarcoma: Aggressive cancer of blood vessel cells; may develop internally (spleen, liver, heart) without obvious signs until advanced, sometimes causing sudden weakness or abdominal swelling

-- Brain and Spinal Tumors: Can cause seizures, subtle behavioral changes, or mobility challenges that may appear gradually
+- Brain and Spinal Tumors: Can cause seizures, subtle behavioral changes, mobility challenges, or neurological signs such as vision changes or circling behavior

 Routine Exams and Vigilant Observation Are Key

-Regular veterinary check-ups are the best way to catch cancer early.
-The DoveLewis Oncology team works closely with families and the pet's primary veterinarian to monitor pets and guide treatment plans that prioritize comfort, quality of life, and each pet’s unique needs.
+Regular veterinary check-ups are one of the best ways to catch cancer early.
+The DoveLewis Oncology team works closely with families and the pet’s primary veterinarian to monitor pets and guide treatment plans that prioritize comfort, quality of life, and each pet’s unique needs.

-By staying aware of early signs, understanding common types of cancer, and combining vigilant observation with expert veterinary care, you give your pet the best chance for timely intervention and improved outcomes.
+By staying aware of early signs, understanding common types of cancer, and combining vigilant observation with expert veterinary care, you give your pet the best chance for timely intervention, effective treatment, and improved well-being.